MuchTitan/workspace/README.md

 # Workspace

-My Setup is optimized for Windows Terminal with WSL 2 (Ubuntu 22.04.03 LTS) and `JetBrainsMono Nerd Font Mono` as the font.
-For this configuration to work you need to have homebrew (brew) and oh-my-zsh installed.
+My workspace is optimized for Windows Terminal with WSL 2 (Ubuntu 22.04.03 LTS), using the JetBrainsMono Nerd Font Mono for a clean and efficient coding experience.
+This setup requires homebrew (brew) and oh-my-zsh to be installed.

 ## CLI Programms